hwanglab/rnaseq_workshop/08_kallisto.md

 ```

 View the resulting 'clean' file using `less chr22_ERCC92_transcripts.clean.fa`.
 View the end of this file use `tail chr22_ERCC92_transcripts.clean.fa`.
-Note that we have one fasta record for each Ensembl transcript on chromosome 22 and we have an additional fasta record for each ERCC spike-in sequence.
+Note that we have one fasta record for each Ensembl transcript on chromosome 22 and we have an additional FASTA record for each ERCC spike-in sequence.

 Create a list of all transcript IDs for later use: